 We are therefore committed to supporting the IRFU and Leinster Rugby initiatives to ensure that standards of behaviour within our club are maintained at the highest level and match the very best sporting behaviour of our predecessors, from whom we have inherited this great game of rugby football.

-The following Code of Conduct therefore sets down standards expected of players, coaches, spectators and officials involved with Trinity Rugby.
+The following Code of Conduct therefore sets down standards expected of players, coaches, spectators, referees and officials involved with Trinity Rugby.
 In particular, Trinity Rugby supports the Leinster Branch, IRFU “Respect the Referee” Code of Conduct which is contained in the below:

 CODE OF CONDUCT- PLAYERS